James Donaldson (rugby league)

-James Henry Donaldson (born 14 September 1991) is an English professional rugby league footballer who plays as a and for Bradford Bulls in the RFL Championship.
+James Henry Donaldson (born 14 September 1991) is an English former professional rugby league footballer who last played as a and for Bradford Bulls in the RFL Championship.

 Donaldson, a Challenge Cup winner, previously played for the Bradford Bulls in the Super League, and on loan from Bradford at the Dewsbury Rams in the Championship.
 He played for Hull Kingston Rovers in the Super League and the Championship, and on loan from Hull KR at the York City Knights in League 1.

 Background

 Donaldson was born in Whitehaven, Cumbria, England.